TheMisinformationGame/MisinformationGame/docs/link/ExampleStudy.md

 ---
-title: Link to the Example Study Spreadsheet
+title: Link to the Example Game Spreadsheet
 showPath: true
 ---

-# Example Study Configuration Spreadsheet
+# Example Game Configuration Spreadsheet

-The example study configuration spreadsheet should be used as an example to help contextualise the settings in the
+The example game configuration spreadsheet should be used as an example to help contextualise the settings in the
 [study configuration template spreadsheet](/link/StudyTemplate).
 It is the study configuration spreadsheet that is used to generate the